gsidhu/buzee-tauri/logbook.md

 ## - Check why app updater does not restart the app.
 ## - Check if app updater works on Windows.
 ## - Show ignore list in settings.
 Allow user to modify there and bulk import/export list.

-## - Make DB and functions respect the ignore list.
+- Database and functions respect the ignore list and allow list.
+- The allow list supercedes the ignore list.
+- Created an allow_list table to store manually added paths to files/folders.
+- Running PRAGMA auto_vacuum = FULL on each connection.
+This should help minimise the database size.
+- Disabling user interaction when removing files from database.
+This should prevent malforming the disk image.
+- Removed delete trigger from db and use a custom function for deleting from all tables instead.
 - Added search suggestions toggle in settings and user prefs.
 - Created new DB table for Ignore List.
 User can now ignore the file completely or ignore only the file text.
 - Removed disallowed_paths from userprefs table, state and store.
 - Added Ignore List page in Settings.
 - Added UI for ignoring files/folders.
 - User can now add files or folders from network/external drives from the Settings.
+(EDIT: These automatically get added to the allow list and removed from the ignore list)
 - Calling the GlobalShortcut will now only _show_ the window.
 Not hide it.
 If user wants to hide, they can press the minimise button or move to another app/screen.
 - Fixed Svelte store variables for setting StatusBar items.
 Setting UserPreferences in the store on app load.
 - Changed indexing/scan functions so they take a file_path array instead of a single file_path.
 This will allow user to select network/external drives from the Settings.